mesur-io/ntru-key-encapsulation/draft-fluhrer-cfrg-ntru.md

 ## Sample a random trinary polynomial

-At times in NTRU, we need to selects a random trinary polynomial, that is, one whose all the coefficients are either 0, 1 or q-1, with the last coefficient 0.
+This function (called sample_iid in the reference code) selects a random trinary polynomial, that is, one whose all the coefficients are either 0, 1 or q-1, with the last coefficient 0.

-This operation is performed by calling the rng n-1 times to generate n-1 bytes, and then taking each byte modulo 3, mapping 2 to q-1 (and setting the last coefficient to be 0) While this operation is not precisely uniform it is close enough for the purposes of NTRU.
+This operation is performed by calling the rng n-1 times to generate n-1 bytes, and then taking each byte modulo 3, mapping 2 to q-1 (and setting the last coefficient to be 0) While this operation is not precisely uniform, it is close enough for the purposes of NTRU.

 ## Sample a random balanced trinary polynomial

-This function (called sample_fixed_type by the refence code) selects a random trinary sample with a specific weight; it consists of q/16-1 cofficients which are 1, q/16-1 coefficients which are q-1, and the remainder (which includes coefficient n) as 0.
+This function (called sample_fixed_type by the reference code) selects a random trinary sample with a specific weight; it consists of q/16-1 cofficients which are 1, q/16-1 coefficients which are q-1, and the remainder (which includes coefficient n) as 0.